 Tentlan’s winners aren’t those with more resources or units.
 They are those who can play their aces.
 To irritate your opponents and surprise them, you should develop different strategies and play styles.

-Free, no subscription, no catch
+Tentlan is Free, no subscription, no catch

 Tentlan remains free.
 Players can purchase a few extras to help the game run smoothly, but they are not required.
 Developers commit to creating quality games, honest, direct and sincere communications.